tastefulblatant/filecreator/README.md

-# file creator
+# File creator
 It's just simply file creator.

-Enter your name for a file.
+Enter your name for file.

 Then what type of file it would be.